Hatfield–McCoy feud: Escalation

 Even though the Hatfields and most inhabitants of the area believed their revenge was warranted, up to about twenty men, including Devil Anse, were indicted.
 All of the Hatfields eluded arrest; this angered the McCoy family, who took their cause up with Perry Cline, the deputy sheriff.
 Upon hearing of the meeting, Devil Anse resolved to stop Randall and sent gunmen to ambush Randall and his son Calvin, but the gunmen killed Randall's nephews John and Henderson Scott instead after mistaking them for their targets.
 Cline, who was Martha McCoy's brother, is believed to have used his political connections to reinstate the charges and announced rewards for the Hatfields' arrests as an act of revenge.
 A few years prior, Cline had lost a lawsuit against Anse over the deed to thousands of acres of land, subsequently increasing the hatred between the two families.

-Days after the killing of the Scotts, acting constable William Anderson “Cap” Hatfield II and family friend Tom Wallace broke into the house of Bill Daniels and flogged his wife Mary, sister of Jeff McCoy, who they suspected of warning her brother's family of danger.
+Days after the killing of the Scotts, acting constable William Anderson "Cap" Hatfield II and family friend Tom Wallace broke into the house of Bill Daniels and flogged his wife Mary, sister of Jeff McCoy, whom they suspected of warning her brother's family of danger.
 Jeff McCoy heard of the whipping in 1886 while on the run for the murder of mail carrier Fred Wolford.
 Infuriated, he and his friend Josiah Hurley set out to capture Tom Wallace and take him to jail in Pikeville, but he escaped them.
 As Jeff tried to flee, he was shot dead by Cap and Wallace on the banks of the Tug Fork.
 Two other McCoys, Jake and Larkin, once again attempted to arrest Wallace for the assault on Mary Daniels in August 1887, but he managed to escape from jail; he was found murdered the following year, likely by the McCoys.
 Larkin was the second son of the murdered Asa McCoy.
 He too was ambushed and murdered by an alleged West Virginia posse led by the Hatfields.

-New Year Massacre
+New Year's Massacre

 The feud reached its peak during the 1888 New Year's Night Massacre.
 Cap and Vance led several members of the Hatfield clan to surround the McCoy cabin and opened fire on the sleeping family.
 Awakened by the shooting, the McCoys managed to grab their weapons and fired back.
 The cabin was then set on fire in an effort to drive the McCoys into the open.

 Panicking, the McCoys rushed to every exit they could find.
 Randolph managed to escape and hide inside the pig pen.
 Most of his children managed to escape into the woods.
 Two of his children, Calvin and Alifair, were shot and killed near the family well as they exited their home.
 His wife, Sarah, was caught, beaten, and almost killed by Vance and Johnse.
 With his house burning, Randall and his remaining family members were able to escape farther into the wilderness; his children, unprepared for the elements, suffered frostbite.
 The remaining McCoys moved to Pikeville to escape the West Virginia raiding parties.